jnyfah/jnyfah.github.io/_posts/syntaxAnalysis.md

 where `<expr>` ,`<term>`, `<factor>`, `<addop>` and `<mulop>` are non-terminal symbols, and `+`, `-`, `*`, `/`, `(`, `)`, `<number>` and `<identifier>` are terminal symbols.

+- expression is made up of the sum of terms
+- Terms is a product of factors
+- Factor is a number or parenthesized sub expression

 The compiler uses these grammar rules to check if the input expression is a valid one and also generates the parse tree of the input expression.
 It's like solving a crossword puzzle; the lexer breaks the source code into individual pieces (tokens), and the parser puts those pieces back together to form a coherent whole (a parse tree).

 A parse tree is a hierarchical representation of the source code, like a family tree, where each node in the tree corresponds to a construct in the language, such as a statement or an expression.